-DataFlex is an object oriented programming (OOP) language.
-This means that all common components belong to a pre-defined class.
-The classes hold the definition of how such components look, function, and what they exactly do.
-Components are defined as objects of certain class in your application and that guarantees consistency and reusability of code throughout your project.

-A major advantage of using OOP is that a lot of technical details are defined in the classes and you can concentrate on the real functionality of the application you want to develop customizing components as you need.
+DataFlex is an object oriented programming language.
+This means that the product - out of the box - delivers classes for all common components.
+This class is the definition of how such a component looks and functions and what it exactly does once it is instantiated as an object in a written program.
+The advantage is that a lot of technical details are taken care of for you and you can concentrate on the real functionality of the application you want to develop.